Phellype-Guilherme/jwt-authenticate-service/README.md

 - Validation of the `Seed` claim to be a prime number.

 ## Architecture
-The project architecture follows the hexagonal architecture pattern (Ports and Adapters).
-This architecture promotes a clear separation between business logic (domain) and infrastructure, facilitating code testability and maintenance.
+The project architecture follows the principles of hexagonal architecture (Ports and Adapters) and clean architecture.
+This approach promotes a clear separation between business logic (domain) and infrastructure, facilitating code testability, maintainability, and adaptability to changes.
+By doing so, we ensure that business rules are isolated from external dependencies, making the application more robust and flexible for future developments.

 ## Packages